This documentation is for cPanel & WHM version 64 builds. The "STABLE" version of our documentation can be found in the Documentation space.

 - If the AutoSSL provider requires that you accept their Terms of Service or other similar agreement, read the document and select the appropriate checkbox to agree to those terms.

-- If you need to reset your registration with the AutoSSL provider due to security issues, select the appropriate checkbox to agree to those terms and click Reset Registration.
+- To reset your registration with the AutoSSL provider due to security issues, select the appropriate checkbox to agree to those terms.
+Then click Reset Registration.

 - Click Submit.